ryanallenk/flashers/README.md

   - Map API (Which Google Maps?
 Apple Maps?)

 ## MVP
--Creation of routes (minimum is name and location) -Map pins can be placed, interactive
+- Creation of routes (minimum is name and location)
+- Map pins can be placed, interactive
 -

 ## Stretch